AlliedPayment/docs/3 - Git/4 - Branching Strategy.md

 #Branching Strategy

 Our branching strategy includes both infinite and short-lived branches.
+Note that we are moving away from a single monolithic repository as needed.
+All of our repos can be found at the root of the Allied account: https://github.com/AlliedPayment

+Branching exists within the context of repository.
+So `BillPay` will have the branching strategy that follows.
+For other repos in our catalog, it may vary.

 ##Infinite Branches
 Infinite branches never end their life.